The Story of The Banks

 Today & Tomorrow

 Today, the vision of The Banks is taking shape right before our eyes and the eyes of the world.
 People live where produce warehouses once stood.
-The former sprawling sea of parking spaces has been expanded and efficiently enclosed, creating a transit center and 3,300-space parking facility to offer ample parking for residents and visitors to the riverfront for work, for dining, for entertainment, and for daily living.
+The former sprawling sea of parking spaces has been expanded and efficiently enclosed, creating a transit center and over 4,450-space parking facility to offer ample parking for residents and visitors to the riverfront for work, for dining, for entertainment, and for daily living.
 With groundbreaking in 2008, this first phase of The Banks opened to residents and commercial tenants in 2011.
 More than 300 residents now occupy Current At The Banks, the first phase of mixed-use structures including rental apartments and nearly 100,000 square feet of dining and entertainment options.
 Phase I’s owner is Nicol Investments.
-Apartment leasing is handled by Village Green, while commercial space marketing is handled by Jeffrey R. Anderson Real Estate.
-Marriott’s 165-room AC Hotel will begin construction soon next to Current and across from the Moerlein Lager House.
+Apartment leasing is handled by Village Green, while commercial space marketing is handled by CBRE, with tenant management by Jeffrey R. Anderson Real Estate.
+Marriott’s 171-room AC Hotel opened in 2017.

-Phase II is now under construction west of the Freedom Center, adding 291 apartments and 19,000 square feet for commercial, and a 733-space parking facility.
-Phase III currently in the planning stages, will first produce infrastructure and streetscape along Race Street south of Second Street in addition to 696 parking spaces.
+Phase II is now open, with 292 apartments in the Radius, west of the Freedom Center, including 19,000 square feet for commercial, and a 733-space parking facility.
+Phase IIIA added 710 spaces south of Freedom Way to expand the Central Riverfront Garage—and put the foundation in place for future development.
+GE Global Operations Center opened in 2016 as home to over 1,500 information systems and technology staff.
 A future-phase IV will complete the development nestled in the area between Great American Ball Park and Paul Brown Stadium from Second Street to the Ohio River. www.thebankscincy.com

 Smale Riverfront Park continues to expand its offerings for recreation and relaxation.
-From the event lawn at the easternmost point just north of Mehring Way, to the latest addition west approaching Elm Street with the Anderson Event Center and Carol Ann’s Carousel, Smale Riverfront Park offers rose gardens, adventure playgrounds, lighted fountains, family swings and an extension of the Ohio River Walk. www.mysmaleriverfrontpark.org
+From the event lawn at the easternmost point just north of Mehring Way, all the way to the Castellini Esplanade at the far west end, Smale Riverfront Park offers rose gardens, adventure playgrounds, lighted fountains, family swings and an extension of the Ohio River Walk. www.mysmaleriverfrontpark.org